Microscopic theory of spin Seebeck effect in antiferromagnets: Model

 \subsection{Magnetic phase diagram}

-Here we shortly summarize the phase diagram of the model (\ref{ModelHamiltonian-AFM}) in the space $(k_{\textrm B}T,B)$, where $T$ is temperature and $k_{\rm B}$ is the Boltzmann constant.
-As shown in Fig.~\ref{FIG:AntiferromagneticPhase}(c), the antiferromagnetic Heisenberg model has two ordered phases, N\'eel and canted phases.
-Let us consider the case of a sufficiently low temperature regime with a finite $D$.
-The N\'eel phase is stable against a small magnetic field $B$, while the canted phase becomes stable when $B$ exceeds a certain value.
-The first-order phase transition between the N\'eel and canted phase is called the spin-flop transition.
+Here, we briefly summarize the phase diagram of the model (\ref{ModelHamiltonian-AFM}) in the space $(k_{\textrm B}T,B)$, where $T$ is temperature and $k_{\rm B}$ is the Boltzmann constant.
+As shown in Fig.~\ref{FIG:AntiferromagneticPhase}(c), the antiferromagnetic Heisenberg model has two ordered phases, the N\'eel and canted phases.
+Let us consider the case of sufficiently low temperature with a finite $D$.
+The N\'eel phase is stable against a small magnetic field $B$, whereas the canted phase becomes stable when $B$ exceeds a certain value.
+The first-order phase transition between the N\'eel and canted phases is called the spin-flop transition.

-Some of phase transition points can be simply estimated from mean-field theory and the energy of classical spin configuration in a semi-quantitative level.
+Some phase transition points can be simply estimated from mean-field theory and the energy of a classical spin configuration on a semi-quantitative level.
 The N\'eel temperature $T_{\textrm{N}}$ at zero field $B=0$ is calculated from the mean-field approximation

 where we assume $|D|$ is much smaller than $J$.
-The magnetic field $B_{\textrm{f}}=g\mu_{\textrm{B}} H_{\textrm{f}}$ of the spin-flop transition at $T=0$ is computed by the comparison between the ground-state energies in N\'eel and canted states.
+The magnetic field $B_{\textrm{f}}=g\mu_{\textrm{B}} H_{\textrm{f}}$ of the spin-flop transition at $T=0$ is computed by comparing the ground-state energies in the N\'eel and canted states.
 The result is

 where we again assume $|D|\ll J$.
-Similarly, the critical magnetic field $B_\textrm{c}$ between canted state and fully polarized states at $T=0$ is given by
+Similarly, the critical magnetic field $B_\textrm{c}$ between the canted state and fully polarized states at $T=0$ is given by